 Price: Free for Basic Plan, $19/month for Standard Plan

 Help a Reporter Out, also known as HARO, is an invaluable resource for connecting your clients with journalists who are looking for expert sources.
 Journalists list their needs through the site, and sources are notified three times per day of these ongoing media opportunities.
 These are often situations where reporters are working on deadline, so be sure to prep your client that he or she will need to be flexible and available.

 Augure is an influencer and PR cloud-based platform that provides a range of features and options for PR managers and agencies.
-It has a CRM-style platform to track communications with journalists, social media monitoring, email marketing and tracking capabilities for sending out releases and follow-ups, and reporting and measurement tools.
+Owned by the company Launchmetrics, it has a CRM-style platform to track communications with journalists, social media monitoring, email marketing and tracking capabilities for sending out releases and follow-ups, and reporting and measurement tools.

-If you are looking to distribute your client's press release, PRWeb is an affordable option.
-The pricing levels are based on what tier or type of publication you would like your release to be sent to, and it provides response and tracking features for showcasing impact and results.
+If you're looking to distribute your client's press release, PRWeb is an affordable option.
+Now owned by Cision (the seventh PR tool on this list), PRWeb's pricing levels are based on what tier or type of publication you would like your release to be sent to, and it provides response and tracking features for showcasing impact and results.

 Marketwired is a press release distribution service where you can build media and influencer lists, send targeted news updates, and track performance.
 The service also has a feature where you can create an online newsroom to store everything about the client's brand.

 20. Business Wire